Royston Ellis

-Christopher Royston George Ellis (10 February 1941 – 27 February 2023), known as Royston Ellis, was an English novelist, travel writer and erstwhile beat poet.
+Christopher Royston George Ellis (10 February 1941 – 27 February 2023), known as Royston Ellis, was an English novelist, travel writer and beat poet.

 Biography

 Born in Pinner, Ellis was educated at the Harrow County School for Boys in Middlesex until he left aged 16, determined to be a writer.
 Two years later, his first book, Jiving to Gyp, a sequence of poems, was published.
 He performed his poetry on stage and TV to backing by Cliff Richard's original group, the Shadows, as well as Jimmy Page, and featured in a 1960 TV documentary, Living for Kicks, presented by Daniel Farson, which brought him to national attention and controversy through his remarks on teenage lifestyle, and as a spokesman of his generation.
 Among other things, Ellis used drugs, advocated premarital sex, and was actively bisexual.

 Ellis wrote two books in 1959 and 1961 about touring with Cliff Richard and The Shadows, republished in 2014 by Tomahawk Press as a rock and roll memoir.
 In June 1960, he travelled to Liverpool to perform a poetry reading at Liverpool University.
 As he usually read his poetry with backing from jazz musicians, Ellis searched among the locals for suitable musicians to accompany him and met the young group comprising John Lennon, Paul McCartney, George Harrison and Stuart Sutcliffe.
 Ellis bonded with Lennon in particular, both sharing an enthusiasm for the American Beat poets, and spent the week at 3 Gambier Terrace with Lennon, Sutcliffe, et al. Lennon saw Ellis as "the converging point of rock 'n' roll and literature".
 Ellis said of the meeting, "I was quite a star for them at that time because I had come up from London and that was a world they didn't really know about".
 According to Lennon in the International Times: "The first dope, from a Benzedrine inhaler, was given to the Beatles (John, George, Paul and Stuart) by an English cover version of Allen Ginsberg—one Royston Ellis, known as 'beat poet' ...
 So, give the saint his due."

 Ellis said he suggested the re-spelling of Beetles to Beatles, a claim disputed by Beatles biographer Mark Lewisohn as the latter spelling "had appeared in print... a month before [Lennon, McCartney, and Harrison] met [Ellis]".